Singapore Removes Work Visa Time Limits from July 2025 for Foreign Staff

 Without work-hour and age limits removed, workers can now:

-It also enhances social integration because the long-term allows the workers ample time to adapt to Singapore’s culture and lifestyle.
+It also enhances social integration by allowing workers ample time to adapt to Singapore’s culture and lifestyle in the long term.

 Frequently Asked Questions (FAQs)